The beyerdynamic Amiron Wireless is a Bluetooth full-sized closed-back version of the original Amiron Home wired headphone priced at €699.00.

 Accessories & Packaging

-Packaging is similar to the Amiron Home experience though the box is a touch more colorful in its labeling.
+The packaging is similar to the Amiron Home experience though the box is a touch more colorful in its labeling.
 Inside though you get the new smaller and frankly better carry case from the Amiron Home along with some leaflet material, an essential guide, and the 1.2m cable.

 You also get a USB-A to a USB-C short charging cable.
 Unlike the DT series you only get one set of pads and not two different types (faux leather and velour).
 The only thing missing is an airline adapter which may be useful if you wanted to go wired on the plane.